harvester/docs/docs/troubleshooting/installation.md

 # Installation

-The page contains tips to troubleshoot failed installations.
+The following sections contain tips to troubleshoot or get assistance with failed installations.

-## How to log in to the Harvester Installer (a live OS)
+## Logging into the Harvester Installer (a live OS)

-Users can press the key combination `CTRL + ALT + F2` to switch to another TTY and log in with the following credential:
+Users can press the key combination `CTRL + ALT + F2` to switch to another TTY and log in with the following credentials:

 - User: `rancher`
 - Password: `rancher`

-## Make sure hardware requirements are met
+## Meeting hardware requirements

-Please check your hardware meets the [requirements](../index.md#hardware-requirements).
+- Check that your hardware meets the [minimum requirements](../index.md#hardware-requirements).

-## The installer is stuck on `"Loading images.
+## Receiving the message `"Loading images.
 This may take a few minutes..."`

-Normally it's because the system doesn't have a default route.
-You can check it by:
+- Because the system doesn't have a default route, your installer may become "stuck" in this state.
+You can check your route status by executing the following command:

 ```console
 $ ip route